hfleitas/grouper/README.md

 1. [Step 1](step1.md)
 2. [Step 2](step2.md)
 3. [Step 3](step3.md)

+> [!NOTE]
+> For performance reasons & compute utilization it is a best practice to use the KQL function to flatten the payload and the notebook to simply ingest raw.

 ## Resources – Tools, Content & Data Science

 - [Kafka to Eventstream](https://learn.microsoft.com/fabric/real-time-intelligence/event-streams/connect-connecots-in-virtual-network-on-premises)